pyenv/pyenv-virtualenv/README.md

 * `PYENV_VIRTUALENV_CACHE_PATH`, if set, specifies a directory to use for caching downloaded package files.
 * `VIRTUALENV_VERSION`, if set, forces pyenv-virtualenv to install desired version of virtualenv.
-If the version has not been installed, pyenv-virtualenv will try to download it.
+If the virtualenv has not been installed, pyenv-virtualenv will try to install the given version of virtualenv.

 ## Version History